caileanb773/crazy_eights/README.md

+Disclaimer:
+This game was written over the course of ~10 weeks cumulatively as part of a Computer Engineering course.
+Permission from my professor was granted to use the project as a portfolio project.
+Besides the card images, which have been altered, all code, graphics, and sounds are my own.

+The program is written using the Java Swing framework and the MVC (model, view, controller) design pattern.
+The model contains only the game logic, the view contains only UI elements, and the controller acts as a bridge between the user and the model/view.

+The game is designed to always have 4 players, and in singe-player mode the player will play against 3 AI opponents.
+There is only one level of difficulty for the AI; more difficulty levels will be implemented in a later update along with some fixes to single/multiplayer.

+In both single player and multi player, game events are logged to the "console", which also serves as the chat area in multiplayer mode.
+The game offers online multiplayer, up to 4 players.
+If less than 4 human players are connected, the remaining slots up to 4 will be occupied by AI players.

+The game is available in English and French.
+Sound effects can be turned off if desired.
+More accessibility features are planned, such as card image size.

+---

+Using the program:
+After launching, select either single-player or multi-player.
+If playing multi-player, one person must act as the host.
+Enter the IP and port number that other players will connect to, and then choose a name.

+To play cards from your hand, click them.
+If the play is legal, the card will be added to the discard pile and removed from your hand.
+To draw cards, click the face-down "draw pile" to the left of the discard pile.
+To chat, enter a message to the chat input window and press the enter key or click "send".
+The chat does nothing in single-player mode.

+---

 Objective:
 Crazy Eights is a card game where players take turns discarding cards from their hands until they have no more cards in their hand.
 A round of the game is won whenever the first player discards their last